 And the fundamental solution of these issues is

 possible only under the development of democracy in

 Separatism is primarily psychologically connected with

 the fact that people in the province consider: "In my native village

-(town, province, national republic) I am respected,
+(town, province, national republic) I am respected, and in

 A question may be sited: democracy is certainly good,